The creativity of author, designer and publisher Ben Arogundade

 SEXUALITY AND SHAKESPEARE: Was William Shakespeare gay?
 This 400-year-old question about England's greatest playwright continues to resonate, despite a lack of any new evidence.
-Gay actor Ian McKellen is one of the latest voices to contend that Shakespeare was homosexual.
+Gay actor Sir Ian McKellen is one of the voices who contends that Shakespeare was homosexual.

 WAS WILLIAM SHAKESPEARE GAY?
 The question has pre-occupied historians for centuries.
-There are two main drivers behind the speculation.
-Firstly, we know very little about Shakespeare's personal life, and this has been a source of intense curiosity and frustration for scholars desperate to know and understand his life and genius.
+We know very little about Shakespeare's personal life, and this has been a source of intense curiosity and frustration for scholars desperate to know and understand his life and genius.
 As a result it has galvanised the market for conjecture.

 WILLIAM SHAKESPEARE WAS GAY?

-Second is the fact that Shakespeare scripted 126 sonnets of adoring prose to a certain young man, known only as the “Fair Youth”.
+The speculation that Shakespeare was homosexual was derived from the fact that he scripted 126 sonnets of adoring prose to a certain young man, known only as the “Fair Youth”.
 The identity of this person — if indeed he existed at all — is unknown.
 In the same way that the Shakespeare authorship question has offered up all manner of suspects — from Francis Bacon to Edward de Vere, whom anti-Stratfordians suggest actually wrote the plays — the gay Shakespeare fraternity has its own candidates for the Bard's affections — namely Shakespeare's effeminate patrons Henry Wriothesley, third Earl of Southampton, and William Herbert, third Earl of Pembroke.
 The gay rumours have been further fuelled by the unsubstantiated contention that the love sonnets were not intended for publication, suggesting that they constituted the Bard's actual secret homosexual feelings for the mysterious young man.

 HOMOSEXUALITY IN THE THEATRE